 Shell Fuel Rewards

 Shell has one of the best and most generous rewards programs out there.
 In addition to earning points every time you buy gas, you can also earn points by dining in program-participating restaurants, online shopping, grocery shopping, and travel expenses (like flights, hotel bookings, etc.).
-Gold Members can earn up as much as 75 cents off per gallon.
+Members with gold status can earn up as much as 75 cents off per gallon.

 Learn more about Shell Fuel Rewards here.